Open-Attestation/documentation-website/website/docs/integrator-section/verifiable-document/ethereum/oa-embedded-html.md

 4. Click on the "Proceed" button
 5. You should be redirected to the Verify page where your OA document is being verified and rendered on the screen.

-🎉 Congratulations, you have successfully created a HTML file with an OA document embedded Verify URL that redirects to our Verify page for verification!
+🎉 Congratulations, you have successfully created a HTML file with an OA document embedded Verify URL that redirects to the [Verify page](https://www.verify.gov.sg/) for verification!